agence-adeliom/lando-adeliom/docs/mutagen.md

       - var
       - vendor
     ```
-    Note that you might have to do a `lando rebuild` after this.
 3. Add a `.lando.mutagen.yml` file, which contains your base [mutagen configuration](https://mutagen.io/documentation/orchestration/projects).
 Example contents (enough to get started):
     ```
     sync: